 An initiative developed by Arlington resident George Stephans offers a walking route that follows the town’s boundaries.
 He was initially inspired by suggestions to honor Marathon Monday on April 20 by doing a special running/walking event with some charity component.
 This idea expanded to consider routes that avoid heavy traffic areas such as the bike path and Mass Ave.
 As it turns out, one can travel very close to the entire Arlington border on roads that are reasonably safe for walking or running and typically are not very busy.

-The Circumnavigate Arlington main page explains this project and has links to the following special pages.
+The Circumnavigate Arlington main page explains this project.